 To qualify for this program, a business or school must generate less than 220 pounds of hazardous waste per calendar month.
 The Hazo Hut accepts the same hazardous waste items from businesses and schools as it does from residential customers.

 Latex paint has become a very burdensome waste to manage in Washington State.
 Latex paint is not a hazardous waste.
 Latex paint is a special waste because it is a liquid.
-It cannot be disposed of in the garbage.
+It cannot be disposed of in the garbage in a liquid state.
 It cannot be disposed of in the waste water treatment system.
 It cannot be poured down a storm drain.
 Latex paint is costly to manage at local hazardous waste collection facilities.

 Lewis County manages latex paint through a process of remixing.
 The paint is collected, segregated into colors and mixed in 55-gal drums.
 The resulting paint is poured into 5 gallons buckets and given away free to the public.

-In 2010 over 9000 gallons of latex paint was given away.
-An additional 640 gallons was shipped for further processing at a cost of $1500.00.
+In 2010, over 9,000 gallons of latex paint were given away.
+An additional 640 gallons were shipped for further processing at a cost of $1,500.00.
 This is very expensive for the county.

 In the future we ask all residential and business customers to manage their own latex paint.
 Go to the Latex Paint page for more information.